 Safety belt: Reminds you to fasten your front driver and passenger safety belt.
-A Belt-Minder® chime will also sound to remind you to fasten your safety belt.
-Refer to the with the charging system.
+A Belt-Minder[®] chime will also sound to remind you to fasten your safety belt.
+Refer to the Seating and Safety Restraints chapt with the charging system.
 Contact your authorized dealer as soon as possible.
 This indicates a problem with the electrical system or a related component.

-Seating and Safety Restraints chapter to activate/deactivate the Belt-Minder® chime feature.
+Seating and Safety Restraints chapter to activate/deactivate the Belt-Minder[®] chime feature.